 There are various steps leading down to La Perla at different points along the road.
 I took the ones that take you down to the basketball court, and then I walked across the basketball court to get into the rest of the community.
 From what I could see, it was mainly made up of three streets – one by the beach, one in the middle and one nearer to the stairs etc.

 I started on the middle street and found a fruit man (my favourite type of man!) so I bought some oranges from him, partly because I wanted fruit but also partly because I wanted to engage in conversation with someone from the community.
-It worked, and we chatted for 5 minutes and then he showed me his friend’s billiards bar where I then hung out for about 20 minutes with the owner who gave me free beer, even though the bar technically hadn’t opened for the day yet.
+We chatted for 5 minutes and then he showed me his friend’s billiards bar where I then hung out for about 20 minutes with the owner who gave me free beer, even though the bar technically hadn’t opened for the day yet.

 The bar owner was really interested to hear about how I was backpacking around the Caribbean etc., and he was happy to answer my questions about Puerto Rico and La Perla.
 Both he and the fruit man told me I could walk around the community without any problems and that I should keep walking and chat to some more people.
 They also directed me to a cool mini skate park on the street by the beach because they thought I might like to see it and take some pictures etc.

 The bar man had now left me, so I thought this was a good moment to go along the street by the beach.
 It was quite quiet – different from the inner city communities in Jamaica where I’d see kids playing outside and people drinking rum and playing dominoes.
 I wasn’t really sure how the vibe was… It was hard to tell because I honestly didn’t see many people.